Yuki-11/NTIRE2023_ShadowRemoval_IIM_TTI/README.md

 The results will be output to results/shadow_former+.

 ## Training preprocessing
-For the training preprocesing , our proposed method# Assume shadow within the range of 40~100 uses SASMA. the code for SASMA is SASMA.ipynb.
+For the training preprocesing , our proposed method uses SASMA.
+The code for SASMA is SASMA.ipynb.
+For more information on SASMA, see the Citation section.

 ## References
 * [ShadowFormer](https://github.com/GuoLanqing/ShadowFormer)